Wehzie/master-thesis/README.md

 - Do target sweep with linear regression only or 1 or 2 more good algorithms.

-- The mean of a sample's matrix across all rows is far off zero when using SpiPy.CACHING.

 ### Medium priority

 - Implement Las Vegas initialization options, in particular one with a full set of oscillators.